Table of Contents

 Direct Meter

-Connect the phases on the grid side from the top (L1, L2, and L3).
+Connect the phases to the network side at the top (L1, L2, and L3).

-Connect the consumer (or photovoltaic inverter) from the bottom (L1, L2, and L3).
+Connect the consumer (or photovoltaic inverter) at the bottom (L1, L2, and L3).

 Connect the neutral at the top and/or bottom of the meter (N).